k3nnynguy3n/SeattleCrimeDashboard/README.md

 Analyzing and Predicting Crime Trends in Seattle (2008 - February 4th, 2020)

 ## 📍 Overview
-Over the past few years, crime has risen sharply in Seattle, with homicides increasing more than 75% and significant increases in assaults, robberies, and property crime.
+Over the past few years, crime has risen sharply in Seattle, with homicides increasing more than 75% in the past five years and significant increases in assaults, robberies, and property crime.
 This rise in criminal activity created alarm about public safety, law enforcement practices, and crime prevention strategies.

 I created the Seattle Crime Data Dashboard as a tool to visualize and analyze crime trends, placing real data in the hands of citizens, researchers, and policy makers to be interpreted and accessed.
 With data-driven analysis, we can identify trends, hotspots, and emerging threats, allowing decision-making to be more intelligent in fighting crime.